 legs and feet, most delicately formed, were, like those upper members, bare.”

 In the 1938 film the Spirit of Christmas Past in played by none other than…Ann Rutherford.
-Rutherford was in her early twenties during the making of this movie and was a starlet in training (she’s probably best known for playing Scarlet O’ Hara’s younger sister Carreen in Gone With the Wind).
-She’s definitely a curious casting choice for the Spirit of Christmas Past; but again it’s not really much of a distraction once you get past the first few seconds.
-Rutherford never really reached huge stardom, but she does have an appealing presence and it certainly carries over in this role.
+Rutherford was in her early twenties during the making of this movie and was a starlet in training (she’s probably best known for playing Scarlet O’ Hara’s younger sister Carreen in Gone with the Wind).
+She’s definitely a curious casting choice for the Spirit of Christmas Past; but it’s not really much of a distraction once you get past the first few seconds.
+Rutherford never really reached huge stardom, but she does have an appealing presence, and it certainly carries over in this role.

-regards to the Spirit of Christmas Past section is the omission of Scrooge’s
+The biggest misstep the filmmakers make in regard to the Spirit of Christmas Past section is the omission of Scrooge’s

 ruin.
 This segment ends with Young Scrooge and Dick Wilkins happily packing up